gtchaboussie/Express-Passport-Site/README.md

 ## Installation
-Open a terminal pointing to the projet folder and type the followings commands :
+Open a terminal pointing to the projet folder and type the following commands :

 ```bash
 npm install